-It should be noted that this text is not one of the terms and conditions which would not ordinarily be examined.
+It should be noted that this text is a term which should be examined.
 It is, in fact, an essential element of the process of determining the identity of the insurer.
 For comparative purposes, a further example of a term or condition to be examined in an insurance document is with regard to the determination of the number of originals that have been issued.